HumpityDumpityDumber/.scripts/README.md

 ## ss-edit

-edit the last screenshot captured with niris screenshot tool.
+edit an image copied to the clipboard. (mostly for editing latest screenshot)

 ## monkeytype-url